nickolashkraus/nickolaskraus-io/content/articles/transforming-code-into-beautiful-idiomatic-python.md

 When you see this, do that instead!

-* Replace traditional index manipulation with Python’s core looping idioms.
+* Replace traditional index manipulation with Python's core looping idioms.
 * Learn advanced techniques with `for-else` clauses and the two argument form of `iter()`.
 * Improve your craftsmanship and aim for clean, fast, idiomatic Python code.